image

 • Communicating with stakeholders.

-Successful project managers possess a blend of technical and interpersonal skills:
+Successful project managers possess a unique set of technical and interpersonal skills:

-The project manager’s role is crucial for project success.
-They ensure alignment with organisational goals, maintain project momentum, and foster a collaborative environment.
-By effectively balancing constraints such as time, budget, and scope, project managers significantly increase the likelihood of achieving desired outcomes and delivering value to stakeholders.
+The role of the project manager is crucial to the success of any project.
+They act as the glue that holds the project together and maintain the entire process moving in the right direction.
+Project managers keep the project aligned with organisational goals, ensure deadlines are met, and foster collaboration and communication among team members.
+By expertly balancing constraints such as time, budget, and scope, project managers significantly increase the chances of achieving the desired project outcomes and delivering value to all stakeholders.

 Project sponsor

-This collaborative partnership ensures the project remains on track, adequately resourced, and aligned with business goals.
-Effective sponsors significantly increase the likelihood of project success and stakeholder satisfaction.
+This strong partnership guarantees that the project is on track, has enough resources and is well aligned with business goals.
+By actively engaging with and supporting project sponsors, project managers increase the likelihood of project success and stakeholder satisfaction.

 Project team members